 This will help ensure the tank does not cause harm to your storage if used specifically for drinking water.
 Please note that if you are intending to reuse rainwater for drinking water purposes, filters and other water purification methods should be taken prior to drinking.

 - Gray Water Tanks: The gray water tank is another favorite for rainwater storage.
 These tanks are approved for the storing various water types including rainwater, frac water, and more.
 If you are collecting rainwater, these tanks can be used to store rainwater that will later be used for utilities, sprinkler systems, and other non-drinking water applications.

 Placement of a Flexible Rainwater Tank

 Flexible rainwater collection tanks can be used in wide range of storage locations.
-They cannot, however, but buried in an underground locations.
+They cannot, however, but buried in an underground location.
 Due to their design, tanks are not equipped to handle the pressure that underground storage would put on them.
-Tanks can be stored in embankments or other underground locations where they will not be pressured such as:
+The storage tanks can be placed in embankments or other underground locations where they will not be pressured such as:

 - Under a Front Deck

 Many customers have also placed tanks, such as the 5,000 gallon cistern, in an above ground location near the house.
 Here, tanks can be connected to downspouts to collect rainwater flowing from the roof or gutter systems.